TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > > - 15 Minutes - Software Architecture
 > > - 30 Minutes - Embedded Linux Architecture
 >
-> and One Hour Remote Workshop
+> and One Hour Remote Workshop for you and your school
 > > Linux Kernel Development Process

 To be written once the previous challenge is completed.